freckle/stack-action/README.md

   test:
     runs-on: ubuntu-latest
     steps:
-      - uses: actions/checkout@v3
+      - uses: actions/checkout@v4
-      - uses: freckle/stack-action@v4
+      - uses: freckle/stack-action@v5
 ```

+## Notable Changes in v5

+As of version 5, the single `stack-arguments` input has been broken up into
+various, distinct `stack-[*-]arguments[-*]` inputs that are used in more
+specific ways.
+See the _Inputs_ section, or `action.yml` for documentation of
+the new options.

+## Notable Changes in v4

-**NOTE**: as of version 4, this action automatically handles caching.
-You do not
+As of version 4, this action automatically handles caching.
+You do not need to
-need to use a separate `stack-cache-action` step any more.
+use a separate `stack-cache-action` step any more.

 ## Inputs